 Answer: You want to talk to a lawyer immediately, particularly if there are serious injuries.
 Most lawyers -- including the attorneys at Miller & Zois -- who handle car accident cases in Maryland are going to provide free advice or at least point you in the right direction.
 You want to get a lawyer early in the process.
 The urgency varies from case to case.
 In some claim, irreparable harm is done to the case by not getting legal counsel quickly.
 In other cases, it makes no difference at all.
 So the best thing to do is call a lawyer and start better understanding the landscape of your particular case.

-- Do I need to hire a lawyer?
+- Do I even need a personal injury claims lawyer?
 It depends on how severe the injury are.
+This page talks about how to make that choice.

 - What I should know if I don't hire an attorney.